GMGI-Fisheries/resources/docs/eDNA COI metab/archive/01-Metabarcoding ampliseq COI.md

 ```

 To run:
-- Start slurm array (e.g., with 138 files) = `sbatch --array=0-137 01-fastqc.sh`. *Note that this starts with file 0*.
+- Start slurm array (e.g., with 138 files) = `sbatch --array=0-137 00-fastqc.sh`.

-Count the number of files by navigating to raw data folder and using `ls *.gz | wc`.
-The first column is the number of rows in the generated list (files).

 Notes:

 - This is going to output *many* error and output files.
-After job completes, navigate to `cd scripts/output/fastqc_output` and use `cat *output.* > ../fastqc_output.txt` to create one file with all the output and `cat *error.* > ../fastqc_error.txt` to create one file with all of the error message outputs.
+After job completes, use `cat *output.* > ../fastqc_output.txt` to create one file with all the output and `cat *error.* > ../fastqc_error.txt` to create one file with all of the error message outputs.
 - Within the `out_dir` output folder, use `ls *html | wc` to count the number of html output files (1st/2nd column values).
 This should be equal to the --array range used and the number of raw data files.
 If not, the script missed some input files so address this before moving on.